radareorg/iaito/docs/source/contributing/code/development-guidelines.rst

-Cutter Development Guidelines
+Iaito Development Guidelines
 ===============================

 .. note::
-   New to Cutter development?
+   New to Iaito development?
 Check out our :doc:`tutorial for new developers <getting-started>`.

 Common Usage
 --------------

-CutterCore Class
+IaitoCore Class
 ~~~~~~~~~~~~~~~~

 This is the main class where every link with r2 is made.
 It is *unique*